 I was born in Jackson, TN, and was blessed with two built-in best friends for life in the form of an older and a younger sister.
 My junior high to college years were spent in Mississippi, where I became an art, pop-culture, and music-obsessed teen with a dream to become an art director for one of the British music magazines (NME, Q, Melody Maker, Mojo, etc).
 But after spending my junior year of college living in Liverpool, I decided that England was way too misty and gray and far away from my family.
-So instead, I got a job as the Art Director for The Oxford American—a magazine celebrating the art, music, and literature of the American South, conveniently located in warm and sunny Oxford, MS. After a few years at the OA, I moved to NYC where I got a job as an art director at Wine Spectator magazine, which is where my love affair with wine began.
-During my 12+ years there, I also worked freelance on the marketing side of the wine biz with Catherine (Cat) Miles, an old friend from MS who had also recently moved to NYC to work in the world of wine importing.
+So instead, I got a job as the Art Director for The Oxford American—a magazine celebrating the art, music, and literature of the American South, conveniently located in warm and sunny Oxford, MS. After a few years at the OA, I moved to NYC where I worked as an art director at Wine Spectator magazine, which is where my love affair with wine began.
+During my 12+ years there, I also worked freelance on the marketing side of the wine biz with Catherine (Cat) Miles, who worked in wine importing.
 This eventually transitioned into a full-time creative director gig at Broadbent Selections, where Cat and I worked together for another 7+ years.
 And now our magical wine-marketing duo is back together again at the Sorting Table!
 We’re basically the Batman and Robin of wine marketing.
 Or maybe it’s more like Laverne & Shirley?
 Abbi and Ilana?
 Tina and Amy? … You get the idea.

 Where have you lived?